StevenInfinity/Chamberlain/README.md

 ## Install and run the app

-Install python 3.x.x from python.org and adding it to path.
+Install python 3.x.x from python.org and add it to path.

 Clone the repository from the GitHub repo by entering git clone https://github.com/repo in command prompt (Windows)